danielpozsar/grogupy/docs/source/tutorials/input_formats.rst

             ###############################################################################

-            # kset should be at leas 100x100 for 2D diatomic systems
+            # kset should be at least 100x100 for 2D diatomic systems
             kset = [100, 100, 1]
             # eset should be 100 for insulators and 1000 for metals
             eset = 100